vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/03/177_vIxyA-ndho_navateH.md

 title = "177 वीक्ष्याऽन्धो नवतेः"

 +++
-This verse is quoted in *Parāśaramādhava* (Ācāra, p.
-688) and (on p.
-694) explains ‘*ubhayatrāpi varjayet*’ as ‘a11 these men are to be excluded from both kinds of rites—those in honour of the Gods as well as those in honour of the Pitṛs’;—and in *Hemādri* (Śrāddha, p.
-482).
+“Regarding the diseases which are punishments for sins committed in a former life, see below, 11.49 *et. seq*.”—Buhler.

+This verse is quoted in *Aparārka* (p.
+454), which adds that what is meant is that ‘if a blind man remains in a place from where a man with eyes could see the Brāhmaṇas eating,—then he destroys the merit that would result from the feeding of ninety men’;—and in *Hemādri* (Śrāddha,
+p.
+499).